1. Living Scripture (storytelling) with ideas for short talks

 - Afters: Prayer, reflection and ideas for sharing

-Pete Townsend, Café Logos: A Comprehensive and Exciting Resource for 11-16 Year Olds - year A, Kevin Mayhew Ltd, 1999 (separate year B and year C versions available).
+Pete Townsend, Café Logos: A Comprehensive and Exciting Resource for 11-16 Year Olds - year A, Kevin Mayhew Ltd, 1999 (separate year C versions available).

 This is a brilliant resource to subscribe to.
 ROOTS publishes two ecumenical, bimonthly, lectionary-based magazines: ROOTS Children & Young People and ROOTS Adult & All Age.